 If you are experiencing performance issues when retransmitting NDI streams, the first thing to check is your overall CPU usage on the PC that’s running it (using the Process or Performance tabs in Windows Task Manger).
 RTx is entirely CPU-dependent, so a fast multi-core CPU is definitely an advantage, and laptops are often less powerful in this respect than desktops with what can appear to be a similar specification.
 If you are running into high CPU usage at your required resolution/framerate, make sure you are using the 64bit (x64) version if at all possible, and disable the Video Preview window when not required.
 Click on the Preview window to toggle it On/Off.

-FACEBOOK Support Group
+FACEBOOK User Group

-There is now a support/discussion group page on Facebook – “ZEN’s NDI Software” – just agree to the rules & answer the membership question to join.
+There is a support/discussion User Group page on Facebook – “ZEN’s Software Apps & Utilities for NDI” – just agree to the rules to join.